maierfelix/canvas-live-stream/README.md

 ### Description

-This is a experiment about the new ``canvas.captureStream`` and if it is already possible to create a canvas game stream server with it.
-I'm abusing [electron](https://github.com/electron/electron) to have the original api to the canvas and super easy setup, then just broadcasting it's stream into the client's video element.
+This is an experiment with the new ``canvas.captureStream`` and if it is already possible to create a canvas game stream server with it.
+I'm abusing [electron](https://github.com/electron/electron) to have the original api to the canvas + super easy setup, and then just broadcasting it's stream into the client's video element.

 **Conclusion**: It is still **very** experimental and has some quirky bugs here and there.
 Also the ``MediaStream`` api returns a blob, which is very slow to turn into a arraybuffer to send over with websockets.
 I'm not sure if this will ever change (or I'm doing it wrong).
 So all this is maybe possible in a near future, but not right now.